 - Sensory coordination

 This musical instrument kit comes with lots of different instruments so your loved one can practice various movements such as grabbing, shaking, and tapping without getting bored.

 MusicGlove is a gamified hand therapy device that is designed to help individuals with neuromuscular conditions like cerebral palsy perform the repetitions they need to promote neuroplasticity.

-Both adults and children can use the device to boost their fine motor skills, rhythm, and hand-eye coordination.
+Both adults and children can use this rehab tool to boost their fine motor skills, rhythm, and hand-eye coordination.

 9. Magnetic Building Tiles